Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Feature Maps

 \section{Feature Maps}

-In this paper, we study two classes of data, persistence diagrams and paths, which are natively elements of infinite dimensional spaces.
+In this paper, we study two classes of data, persistence diagrams and paths, which are natively elements of nonlinear spaces.
 This creates computational difficulties in applying methods from machine learning to their study, as we cannot directly represent elements of these spaces using fixed finite-dimensional vectors: the numbers of points in a persistence diagram may vary, and even discretized time series may have different lengths.
 To address this problem, a common approach is to construct \emph{feature maps}.
-If $\cX$ is a topological space whose elements are of the desired input data type, a feature map is a continuous function

-into a topological vector space $V$.
-Feature maps which are universal and characteristic (see \Cref{def:univ_char}) provide theoretical guarantees for problems related to learning both functions and measures on $\cX$.
-However, a vector space $V$ rich enough to provide such features may itself be unavoidably infinite dimensional, in which case we have not mitigated the computational issues.
-When $V$ is a Hilbert space, the theory of kernel methods in machine learning allow us to circumvent this difficulty by using efficient algorithms to compute inner products $\langle \Phi(x), \Phi(y)\rangle_V$ \emph{without} computing the infinite dimensional representations $\Phi(x)$.
+Feature maps which are universal and characteristic (see \Cref{def:univ_char}) provide theoretical guarantees for problems related to learning both functions and measures on the input space.

 The feature maps discussed in the theoretical part of this paper are not valued in Hilbert spaces; rather they will be valued in a non-reflexive Banach space.
 However, the concept of a universal and characteristic feature map still hold in this setting, and we will show that our feature map for paths of persistence diagrams is universal and characteristic in~\Cref{sec:pd_paths}.
-In~\Cref{sec:computation}, we provide an alternative feature map which is valued in a Hilbert space, and show that it is also universal and characteristic.
+In~\Cref{sec:computation}, we provide an approximate feature map which is valued in a Hilbert space, and show that it is also universal and characteristic.
 This allows us to exploit the computational properties of kernel methods, and we apply this in numerical experiments in~\Cref{sec:applications}.

-We begin by introducing the main concepts for kernel methods for Hilbert spaces, and provide a brief discussion of extensions into the Banach space setting.
-Then, we define and discuss the notions of universal and characteristic feature maps in the general setting of topological vector spaces.